×

 They really are the most enchanting spaces, each one unique, with walls that you want to be able to speak to so they can tell you all that they’ve seen and heard.

 I make no apologies for my romantic language here, council chambers are spaces where significant decisions are debated for local communities and as such they have a direct impact on people’s lives.
 They should evoke strong feelings.
+And the feelings that spaces evoke impact on how people act when they’re in them.

 Early on in my secondment, I visited Bromsgrove where the chamber reminded me of a school hall, with trestle tables laid out in a horseshoe shape.
 Some members there told me how they yearned for a more formal space that was more befitting or the work carried out there.
 Cornwall’s chamber simply blew me away, the shape of the seating, curvature of the desks, natural light and public gallery really are awe inspiring.